csiro-fair/marimba/docs/pipeline.md

    - **Set up a GitHub account:**
      - Visit [GitHub](https://github.com/signup) and sign up for a new account or log in if you already have one
-     - Once logged in, click on "New repository" or navigate to [Create a new repository](https://github.com/new)
+     - Once logged in, click on "New repository" or navigate to [create a new repository](https://github.com/new)

    - **Create a new repository:**
      - Name your repository (e.g., `my-pipeline`)